GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average insurance rates for a GMC Yukon are $1,008 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $180, collision costs $202, and liability coverage costs around $468.
-Liability-only insurance costs as low as $518 a year, with high-risk driver insurance costing $2,162 or more.
-16-year-old drivers cost the most to insure at $4,034 a year or more.
+Comprehensive insurance costs around $180 a year, collision costs $202, and liability is $468.
+Liability-only insurance costs around $518 a year, with high-risk driver insurance costing $2,162 or more.
+Teenage drivers cost the most to insure at $4,034 a year or more.

 Average premium for full coverage: $1,008

-Prices include $500 physical damage insurance deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all 50 states and for all Yukon models.
+Includes $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 states and Yukon trim levels.

 Price Range Variability

-For the normal driver, GMC Yukon insurance rates go from as low as $518 for the bare minimum liability coverage to the much higher price of $2,162 for high-risk insurance.
+Using a 40-year-old driver as an example, GMC Yukon insurance rates go from as low as $518 for a discount liability-only rate to a high of $2,162 for a high-risk insurance policy.

 Urban vs. Rural Price Range

-Where you live has a large influence on the price of insurance.
-More rural locations are shown to have a lower frequency of physical damage claims than congested cities.
+Choosing to live in a large city can make a big difference on car insurance rates.
+Areas with sparse population are shown to have a lower frequency of physical damage claims than densely populated cities.

 Use the form below to get customized rates for your location.